To find out all the ways that non-music majors can get involved in music, please download the this document.

 Ithaca is pleased to offer numerous performing experiences for the non-music majors, including Band, Chorus, Orchestra, African Drum and Dance, and instrumental and vocal jazz bands.
 In general, these ensembles rehearse once or twice per week and perform once per semester.

 Auditioning for Major Ensembles

 Non-music majors may also audition for a music major ensemble during the first week of the fall semester.
-Interested students should visit the School of Music main office during summer orientation or prior to the start of classes for more information.
+Interested students should visit the Center for Music main office during summer orientation or prior to the start of classes for more information.
 Audition information is available online.

 Major Ensemble Audition Materials (Materials go live in July of each coming school year)

 Music Classes for Non-Music Majors

 The School of Music offers many music classes for non-music majors.

 Course Catalog: Courses for the Non-Music Major